Elmiron Vision Damage Lawsuits

 Finally, as a result of mounting evidence linking Elmiron to vision damage and pressure from the ICN, Janssen Pharmaceuticals recently changed the label for Elmiron products sold in the U.S. The new verbiage warns patients that pigmentary maculopathy has been identified with long-term use of Elmiron and that cases had been seen with shorter duration of use as well.
 On June 16, 2020, the FDA approved the changes.

 The new warning also suggests a baseline retinal examination for all patients within six months of initiating treatment and periodically while continuing treatment—a recommendation first put forth by scientists and doctors researching this condition.
+The label further suggests that the warning largely only applies to patients who used the drug 3 years or longer, but also recognizes that the medical literature reports cases where patients used Elmiron for a significantly shorter period of time.

 The company had previously made similar changes in other countries.